carrie7490/USDA-FS-SRS-Watershed-77-/README.md

 currently being used to study forest treatment effects on forest production.
-This repository contains scripts written to combine data for use in calculations and scripts for data visualization of the treatment watershed (ws77) and the reference watershed (ws80).
+This repository contains scripts written to combine data, perform calculations, and generate data visualization of the treatment watershed (ws77) and the reference watershed (ws80).

 Examples of graphs created: